docarray/docarray/docs/user_guide/representing/array.md

 [`DocList`][docarray.array.doc_list.doc_list.DocList] is based on Python List.
 You can append, extend, insert, pop , ... on it.
-In DocList, the data is individually owned by each `BaseDoc` collect just different Document reference.
+In DocList, the data is individually owned by each `BaseDoc` collect just different Document references.
 You want to use [`DocList`][docarray.array.doc_list.doc_list.DocList] when you want to be able to rearrange or re-rank your data.
 One flaw of `DocList` is that none of the data is contiguous in memory.
-So you cannot leverage functions that require contiguous data like without first copying the data in a continuous array.
+So you cannot leverage functions that require contiguous data without first copying the data in a continuous array.

 [`DocVec`][docarray.array.doc_vec.doc_vec.DocVec] is a columnar data structure.
 DocVec is always an array of homogeneous Documents.
 The idea is that every attribute of the `BaseDoc` will be stored in a contiguous array: a column.

-This mean that when you access the attribute of a `BaseDoc` at the Array level, we don't collect under the hood the data from all the documents (like `DocList`) before giving it back to you.
-We just return the column that is store in memory.
+This means that when you access the attribute of a `BaseDoc` at the Array level, we don't collect under the hood the data from all the documents (like `DocList`) before giving it back to you.
+We just return the column that is stored in memory.

-This really matter when you need to handle multi-modal data that you will feed into algorithm that require contiguous data, like matrix multiplication which is at the heart of Machine Learning especially in Deep Learning.
+This really matters when you need to handle multi-modal data that you will feed into an algorithm that require contiguous data, like matrix multiplication which is at the heart of Machine Learning, especially in Deep Learning.

 Let's take an example to illustrate the difference